fuzzylimes/fuzzylimes.github.io/_posts/2018/05/2018-05-24-TIL-express-handling-query-strings.markdown

 ```

 ## Express Handlebars and Arrays
 Something else I remembered that I learned today that took a bit of searching to find an answer/example for.
-When using `express-handlebars` and you're passing in an array to your template, if you want to iterate over this array and use the value, you use the `{{#each}}` tag along with a `{{this}}` tag to actually use the value.
+When using `express-handlebars` and you're passing in an array to your template, if you want to iterate over this array and use the value, you use the `#each` tag along with a `this` tag to actually use the value.

 For instance, suppose that I have an array of four numbers: `[12, 34, 45, 221]`.
 Passing them into my html template, I would do the following to iterate through them: